 IMPROVE TRAINING EFFICIENCY

-Looking to the future, there are some exciting possibilities using INTERACT for introducing much more varied and challenging scenario-based training.
-INTERACT introduces ATC and other traffic synthetic agents, and these entities can be controlled.
-The instructor is therefore able to plan or trigger all manner of new and varied challenges for the ownship flight crew.
-For example, a traffic ahead of the ownship on final approach could land and fail to vacate, or undertake a surprising manoeuvre, or ATC may issue a challenging or delayed clearance.
+Looking to the future, there are exciting possibilities using INTERACT for introducing many more varied and challenging real-time training scenarios.
+INTERACT introduces synthetic ATC and other traffic, and these entities can be controlled and manipulated.
+The instructor is able to plan or trigger all manner of new and varied challenges for the ownship flight crew.
+For example, an aircraft ahead of the ownship on final approach could land and fail to vacate; undertake a surprising manoeuvre; or ATC may issue the ownship a challenging or delayed clearance.

 With this technology, EBT scenarios can be designed that reflect the common threats faced by crews in line operations.
 Airlines will be better able to match real-world threats to those experienced by their flight crews in synthetic training.
 Much of these commonly experienced challenges from the environment are onerous or impossible for the instructor to replicate without the adoption of a SATCE solution like INTERACT.

 Quadrant INTERACT™ uses speech recognition and synthesis technologies, where ownship radio transmissions are interpreted by an artificial intelligent (AI) system in real time.
 The AI has an ‘awareness’ of the ownship, such as its flight phase and intentions, and can objectively measure the flight crew’s expected responses and ownship behaviours.

 Adding an AI system to the simulator means an objective, data-rich output for instructors and trainees can be available for de-briefing.
 These data can include, for example, adherence to standard phraseology, communication errors or omissions, and ATC clearance or route deviations.

 Using INTERACT helps training providers offer modern, effective, scenario-based training programmes, delivering higher quality and more consistent, predictable outcomes.